learning-layers/SocialSemanticServer/README.md

 ## Download
 The source-code can be directly checked-out through this repository.
 It contains a Maven project to edit and build it.

+## Documentation
+Please find the documentation of the SSS REST APIs in `ss-package` from respective release from within this repository in folder `documentation`

 ## SSS for deployment
 * follow instructions for Java 8, Apache Tomcat 7, Apache Solr 4.9 and MySQL 5.6 in chapters below
 * download `ss-package` from respective release from within this repository